 When we talk about Communications, we are talking about the promotional mix.
 Remember, that communications can be two-way and many of your tools can be used to get input from your markets and their feedback.
 Talk to them, not at them.
 These days, there are so many tools and channels you can use for every element of the promotional mix, many of them online.
 Choose which tools you think will most effectively and efficiently engage your target audience.This mix consists of ADSPP:

-- Advertising (e.g. Google AdWords, AdRoll, Facebook Ads, newspaper ads, magazine ads, journal ads)
+- Advertising (e.g. Google AdWords, AdRoll, social media ads like Facebook, LinkedIn sponsored Inmail, Twitter Ads, other social network ads, newspaper ads, magazine ads, journal ads)

-- Direct mail (e.g.letters to past customers, email)
+- Direct mail (e.g. email, postcards, letters to past customers)